gerards/learning_python3_by_example_nick_russo/README.md

-# Info
+## Info

-Coding the practice exercise given by Nick during his [Safari Online Training](https://www.safaribooksonline.com/live-training/courses/learning-python-3-by-example/0636920223825/)
+Coding the practice exercise given by Nick during his Safari Online Training.

+Nick's [Safari Online Training](https://www.safaribooksonline.com/live-training/courses/learning-python-3-by-example/0636920224969/) is running again in Jan 11th if interested, I highly recommended if you are getting into Python or would like a refresher!

 ## Unittest output